-Key risk indicators assess risk against the Board risk appetite and these are reported at the quarterly Risk and Control Committees.
+Key risk indicators assess risk against the Board risk appetite, and these are reported at the quarterly ORSA Committee.
 Underwriting risk indicators include measures for exposure control, pricing, the control environment and licences.

-Portfolio strategy is reviewed quarterly under the Portfolio Risk Management process (Insurance Risk Portfolio Classification - 'IRPC').
-This enables ongoing, proactive management of the implementation of portfolio strategies together with facilitation of forward looking portfolio risk assessments against measured key risk indicators.
+Portfolio strategy is reviewed quarterly under the Portfolio Risk Management process (Portfolio Reviews).
+This enables ongoing, proactive management of the implementation of portfolio strategies together with facilitation of forward-looking portfolio risk assessments against measured key risk indicators.
 Risks and issues are escalated to Risk and Control Committees and the ORSA Committee.

-Claims fall within the scope of IRPC, but claims risks are also monitored separately to facilitate management within appetite.
-The scope of claims risk indicators covers financial control, technical quality, case reserving, fraud, and control of delegated authorities.
+Claims risks are monitored separately to facilitate management within appetite.
+The scope of claims risk indicators covers financial control, technical quality, case reserving, fraud, and control of external delegated authorities.